 Historically, those markets have been volatile as a result of the many conditions and events that affect the price, production and transport of oil, oil products and chemicals, including competition from alternative energy sources.
-Past slowdowns of world economies, including the U.S., have resulted in reduced consumption of oil and oil products and decreased demand for our vessels and services, which reduced vessel earnings.
-Several economists anticipate a potential slowing of the global economy due in part to inflationary pressures and rising interest rates, and with many nations, including the U.S., expected to enter an economic recession during 2023.
+Past slowdowns of world economies, including that of the U.S., have resulted in reduced consumption of oil and oil products and decreased demand for our vessels and services, which reduced vessel earnings.
 Additional slowdowns could have similar effects on our results of operations and may limit our ability to expand our fleet.